 The UAE is implementing VAT by 1st Jan 2018.
 VAT is a new tax concept for the region.
-There will be the huge impact on the E-commerce transactions i.e., online trading transactions by this new VAT UAE law.
+There will be a huge impact on the E-commerce transactions i.e., online trading transactions by this new VAT UAE law.
 With the evolution of E-commerce in the UAE, life has completely become a convenient boon influencing a million lives, it’s like the world is at our fingertips.

-For businesses and customers everything has changed; the way of selling and buying, the way of communicating, traveling, eating, researching, working, etc. For every business which are running online businesses, it is important for them to understand the impact of VAT implementation in UAE for their transactions.
+For businesses and customers everything has changed; the way of selling and buying, the way of communicating, travelling, eating, researching, working, etc. For every business which are running online businesses, it is important for them to understand the impact of VAT implementation in UAE for their transactions.
 Through e-commerce, transactions are done not only for goods but even as services.

 At the same time if you are transporting your material to a customer located in another GCC country, the place of supply will be where the transportation terminates.
 That means the tax liability will be in your customer’s location.

 In the case of online transactions/e-commerce transactions also the above rule will be applicable.
 Hence, one has to look into the place of supply while booking the transactions.
-If the orders are taken in the UAE, but goods are delivered to another country where the customer is located, we have to look into from where the transportation of the goods was started.
-Whether it is from the warehouse in the UAE or outside the UAE of the supplier.
-In the case of services, attention has to be given where the service is actually consumed.
+If the orders are taken in the UAE, but goods are delivered to another country where the customer is located, we have to look into where the transportation of the goods was started.

+The lack of knowledge to comply with the VAT implementation in the UAE is likely to foster problems and subsequent fines.
+A customer has to register for VAT in the UAE only if he having a business more than the turnover prescribed under VAT Registration Threshold.
 Emirates Chartered Accountants Group is conducting seminars on VAT in the UAE for the businesses to be aware of the UAE VAT law and its impact on their businesses.
 If you are interested in attending any of such

 VAT seminars/VAT workshops you may contact our office.